About the Artist

 Presentation of portrait at Pontifical North American College 29 April 2001

 Art defines for me the gateway to a deeper reality.
-In a world that moves too fast it is my braking mechanism, the search-light of my direction, the balance point of my stability.
+In a world that moves too fast, it is my braking mechanism, the searchlight of my direction, the balance point of my stability.
 In a world of detached science and ephemeral technology, it is my intimate link with my Creator.

 To state a beauty of whatever kind is to continue an action that has always been and will never cease as long as we hold the capacity to marvel, to be transported into that beauty which transcends the ordinary and gifts us with a glimpse of the divine.